RonnJacob/Nucleus/README.md

 "To implement a peer-to-peer image sharing application that uses an optimal compression algorithm to send compressed image files over an ad-hoc Wi-Fi network."

 Yep, **that is** what we will do.

+Made by Anand M P, Ronn Jacob, and Sreeraag Mohan.